serain/form3-share/README.md

 ## Technical Decisions

-The [BaseAPI class](https://github.com/serain/form3-client/blob/master/form3/baseapi.py#L24) base class abstracts the HTTP layer by providing HTTP method helper functions and handling pagination.
-It is intended to be subclassed for each resource provided by the API (such as accounts).
+The [HTTPClient class](https://github.com/serain/form3-test/blob/master/form3/httpclient.py#L24) abstracts the HTTP layer by providing HTTP method helper functions and transparently handling pagination.

-[Account](https://github.com/serain/form3-client/blob/master/form3/account.py) subclasses BaseAPI and represents an Account resource.
+[Account](https://github.com/serain/form3-client/blob/master/form3/account.py) represents an Account resource and leverages HTTPClient for API calls.
 It provides methods for fetching, creating and deleting account resources.

 The [Manager](https://github.com/serain/form3-client/blob/master/form3/manager.py#L6) class provides methods for fetching single accounts or listing of all accounts.

-The API endpoint can be configured via the `API_ENDPOINT` environment variable.
+The API endpoint can be configured via the `API_ENDPOINT` environment variable, allowing it to be easily configured for different environments.

+The integration tests rely on access to the fake Account API service as well as access to the testing PostgresDB.
+The `Accounts` table in the database is wiped before each test, ensuring stable and reliable tests.